what help is available?

 The following organisations also offer support.

-- Family Fund (opens new window) offers grants for families or carers with a child (17 and under) who has a severe disability.
+- Family Fund (opens new window) offers grants to low income families or carers of a child (17 and under) with a severe disability.

 Help for students

-Students with epilepsy in higher education can get a Disabled Students' Allowance (opens new window) and practical support.
+Students with epilepsy in higher education can get a Disabled Students' Allowance (opens new window).
 DSA is designed to help cover the cost of any practical support you need as a direct result of your epilepsy.
 It does not depend on your income or that of your household.
 Unlike student loans, DSA does not have to be repaid.